JackDanger/twilio_contactable/README.markdown

       t.string    :voice_confirmed_phone_number
     end

 You don't necessarily need all those columns though.
-Say you have users that are notified by SMS but business locations that just need to have their retail phone number validated:
+Say you have users that want to use SMS and business locations that just need to have their retail phone number to confirm their identity:

     change_table :users do |t|
       t.string    :phone_number